Chesapeake Energy raises full-year core profit, production outlook - NewsBreak

 Chesapeake Energy raises full-year core profit, production outlook

-(Reuters) - Chesapeake Energy Corp on Tuesday raised its full-year forecasts for adjusted core income and production after beating Wall Street estimates for the second quarter.
+Aug 10 (Reuters) - Chesapeake Energy Corp (CHK.O)on Tuesday raised its full-year forecasts for adjusted core income and production after beating Wall Street estimates for the second quarter.

 The company also initiated a variable return program to deliver 50% of free cash flow to shareholders on a quarterly basis, payable in the first quarter of 2022.